Rory O'Neill Email & Phone Number

 • Guided and advised 2 first year engineering students through transition to university life• Exposed mentees to campus resources such as academic tutoring, mental health services, and clubs/organizations• Worked within a group of 5-6 mentors to host two events: one professional and one social

-Rory O'Neill Education Details
+Rory O'Neill education

-Frequently Asked Questions about Rory O'Neill
+Frequently asked questions about Rory O'Neill

 What company does Rory O'Neill work for?

-Rory O'Neill works for Tce
+Rory O'Neill works for TCE.

-What is Rory O'Neill's role at the current company?
+What is Rory O'Neill's role at TCE?

 What schools did Rory O'Neill attend?